-Fort Bend County is recognized as one of the most diverse communities in the country.
-In order to provide culturally competent victim services, our Victim Witness Assistance Division attends training on cultural knowledge and sensitivity.
+We agree to continue to promote collaboration and coordination with other agencies to provide the services that victims need throughout the judicial process.
+In order to provide culturally competent victim services, our victim witness assistance division attends training on cultural knowledge and sensitivity.
 That knowledge and sensitivity is incorporated into the services provided to victims of all backgrounds and cultures in our community.
 Being aware of a victim's specific cultural needs allows for more effective and efficient victim assistance.
 We provide equal services to all cultural groups within our community.
-Bilingual office staff handle our protective order intake.
-Whenever possible, we provide relevant resource materials in English and Spanish, as well as resource materials for groups that we partner with (such as Daya) who focus on culturally specific issues in the domestic violence sphere.
-We provide translators in all languages, free of charge, in protective order cases and for criminal cases.
-We have staff members in our office from many cultural backgrounds that speak many languages who also assist victims.
 We also provide information and resources from organizations and agencies that work with the specific needs of each cultural group.
 We recognize that each victim is different with different needs, feelings, ideas, and barriers.
 We understand that victims may be more willing to cooperate and receive services if their individual needs are addressed and met.
-In addition, the staff of the Fort Bend County DA's Office is representative of our county's residents in regard to race and ethnicity.
-Because of our staff's diversity, we have employees who share the culture and many of the languages spoken by our victims and they are always ready to assist with insight, outreach and translation where needed.
-Any further translation required for victims will be provided free of charge.
-Finally, our office and the county have made training on diversity and the recognition of bias a priority for all employees.